jmsapps/NTML/README.md

 # NTML

-An HTML DSL for Nim built on top of `htmlgen`.
+A component-based HTML DSL for Nim.

 more to come...